How to Use Website Uptime Monitoring by CleanTalk

 10. Edit — change monitoring settings

-11. Pause/Activate — activate or pause monitoring
+11. Pause/Activate — start or pause the monitoring service

-12. Delete — delete monitoring
+12. Delete — delete this monitor of the website

 - US West